Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 ---
 name: Azure function app for SharePoint webhooks
-description: This quickstart uses azd CLI to deploy an Azure function app which connects to your SharePoint Online tenant to register, process and manage webhooks.
+description: This quickstart uses azd CLI to deploy an Azure function app which connects to your SharePoint Online tenant, to register and manage webhooks, and process the notifications from SharePoint.
 page_type: sample
 languages:
   - azdeveloper